Home » Soup » Egg Roll Cabbage Soup

 Crispy Egg Roll Wrapper Strips

-• Flour a large cutting board or counter, and use a rolling pin to roll dough out as thin as you can.
-Flour rolling pin and surface as needed to prevent sticking.
+• Cut Dough: Cut the dough into 4 equal parts.
+Wrap the dough you're not using in plastic wrap and set aside.
+Flour a large cutting board or clean surface and use a rolling pin to roll the dough out as thin as you can.
+Flour the rolling pin and surface as needed to prevent sticking.
 Once a large thin disc is rolled out, gently transfer it to parchment paper.
-Use a knife to or pastry wheel to cut long 1/4 - 1/2 inch wide strips and then cut across to cut 2-3 inch long strips.
-Set parchment paper aside.
+Use a knife or pastry wheel to cut long 1/4 – 1/2 inch wide strips and then cut across to cut 2-3 inch long strips.
+Set aside and repeat with the rest of the dough.

-• Add dough strips to oil and fry for about 30-60 seconds then turn and let fry another 30-60 seconds until golden brown.
-Remove with slotted spoon and let drain on paper towel-lined plate.
+• Fry: Add 3-4 inches of vegetable or peanut oil to a pot and heat over high until it reaches 375°F or use the wooden spoon test to check to see if the oil is ready (see recipe notes).
+Add dough strips to oil and fry for about 30-60 seconds then turn and let fry another 30-60 seconds until golden brown.
+Remove with a slotted spoon and let drain on a paper towel-lined plate.
 Repeat with all dough strips.

 Notes